DeborahK/Angular-NgRx-GettingStarted/README.md

 `APM-Demo0`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.

-`APM-Demo1`: Completed files after the *First Look at NgRX* module.
+`APM-Demo1`: Completed files after the *First Look at NgRx* module.
 It demonstrates a very simple, but complete NgRx example.

 `APM-Demo2`: Completed files after the *Strongly Typing Actions with Action Creators* module.
 It refactors the simple example to include developer tooling support and strong typing.